likicv/usysml-test-cases/test_cases.md

 ## Description

-Syntactically, *PartUsage* element may appear in several different forms.
+Explores syntactical form of a *PartUsage* element.

 ## Scope

-The scope of this Test Case is uSysML v0.01, the applicable keywords
+The scope of this Test Case is uSysML v0.01, and the applicable keywords
 are: `package`, `part def`, and `part`.